-Can pets get and spread the Corona Virus (COVID-19)?
+Can pets contract, carry and spread the Coronavirus (COVID-19)?

-The new Corona Virus (COVID-19) has managed to travel to over 162 countries.
-The vicious virus has taken thousands of lives and has left everyone in a state of panic.
-Hand sanitizers, toilet paper and other necessities have flown off the shelves in preparation of self-isolation.
-It’s crazy out there!
-Suddenly all humans suffer from OCD and the need to wash their hands for more than 20 seconds while singing the Happy Birthday song not only once, but twice.
-Eish!
+The new Coronavirus (COVID-19) has managed to spread like a viral wildfire to over 162 countries and continues to do so at a ruthless pace – in some areas more aggressively than others.
+The vicious virus has claimed thousands of lives and has left a global population in a state of panic.
+Hand sanitizers, toilet paper and other hygiene necessities have flown off the shelves as a result of the panic which drives many to prepare for self-quarantine.
+It seems as if the world as we knew it has been turned upside down!
+Suddenly, we’re all leaning over to the OCD hygiene habits, feeling the need to wash our hands much more than before – and for more than 20 seconds while singing the Happy Birthday song not only once, but twice!

-Humans are at high risk of getting infected with COVID-19, but what about our precious pets?
-Can Coco get and spread COVID-19, or is your furball purr-fectly safe?
-Let’s clear the air!
+Humans are at high risk of being infected with COVID-19, but what about our precious pets?
+Can Coco contract and spread COVID-19, or is Furball ‘purr-fectly’ safe?
+Allow us to clear the air on this concern…

-The pet dog of a coronavirus patient in Hong Kong has been found to have a low level of the virus after being repeatedly tested, but there is no evidence yet that pets can spread the infection, states the Hong Kong Government.
-The World Health Organization also confirmed that there is no evidence that pets such as cats and dogs have been infected or could spread the virus that causes the COVID-19 disease.
+The pet dog of a Coronavirus patient in Hong Kong has been found to have a low level of the virus after being repeatedly tested, but there is no evidence yet that pets can spread the virus, states the Hong Kong Government.
+The World Health Organization also confirmed that there is no evidence that pets such as cats and dogs have been fatally infected or could spread the COVID-19 virus.

-Although there is no confirmed evidence that pets can get and spread COVID-19, the World Small Animal Veterinary Association (WSAVA), the professional body that represents more than 200,000 veterinarians worldwide, advises that pet owners wash their hands after interacting with their pets and continue to practise proper hygiene practises with their four-legged friends.
+Although there is no confirmed evidence to this effect, the World Small Animal Veterinary Association (WSAVA) – the professional body that represents more than 200,000 veterinarians worldwide – advises that pet owners wash their hands after interacting with their pets and continue to practise proper hygiene practises with their four-legged friends.

 Take note: Dogs can get Canine Coronavirus, which is different from COVID-19.
-Humans however can’t get Canine Corona.
-Canine coronavirus is a highly contagious intestinal infection.
+Humans, however, can’t contract Canine-specific Coronavirus.
+Canine Coronavirus is a highly contagious intestinal infection and symptoms include:

-Symptoms include:

 Vomiting